pieterberg/Smartie-Sorter/documentation/components.md

 ### 1.4.
 Labels

-The labels were printed using a Brother PT-H110 label printer using:
+The labels should be printed using a label maker, such as the Brother PT-H110 label maker, using:

 - 12 mm black on white laminated tape

-The labels were affixed in position and sealed using Rust-Oleum Painter's Touch Ultra Cover satin clear coat.
+The labels should then be affixed in position and sealed using a clear coat.

 ## 2. Laser Cutting